Q: What is data masking?

-A: You can read more about the hardware and software system requirements for Data Masker for SQL Server here, and Data Masker for Oracle here.
+A: You can read more about the hardware and software system requirements for Data Masker for SQL Server here.

 Q: What are the server side requirements for Data Masker?

-A: Data Masker requires a small temporary table to be created in the target SQL Server database or Oracle schema.
+A: Data Masker requires a small temporary table to be created in the target SQL Server database.
 This table can be deleted after the masking operation completes and will never contain more than one row for each masking rule which executes.
 No other components are needed.
 Data Masker requires no installation of software of any sort on the server and requires no server side disk space.

 Q: What server side operating systems does Data Masker support?

-A: Data Masker can be used to mask data on any server that will run an Oracle or SQL Server database.
+A: Data Masker can be used to mask data on any server that will run a SQL Server database.
 Data Masker is server neutral.

 The server side operating system is largely irrelevant to it.

 Q: Does Data Masker work against SQL Servers running on 64 bit platforms?

 A: Yes.
 Data Masker is fully functional when masking data in SQL Servers installed on 64 bit Windows operating systems.